-The sixth order of business is the consideration of the ranking of the Auditor proposals that were received in response to the District's request for qualifications.
-There was one proposal received, from the firm Grau & Associates.
-The required procedure requires the Board to rank the proposals, (non-price-based proposals) based on each firm's qualifications, and I have enclosed an auditor ranking form for your use.
+The eighth order of business is the consideration of auditor proposals that were received in response to the District's request for proposals for audits of the District's financial statements for Fiscal Years 2022-2026 and rankings.
+There were two proposals received, from the firms Grau & Associates and Berger, Toombs, Elam, Gaines & Frank.
+The required procedure to determine which auditor to award a contract requires the Board to rank the proposals (not based on price and instead based on the firm's or firms' qualifications), and I have enclosed an auditor ranking form for your use.
 The ranking form itself is NOT required, and you may use any procedure that you would like.
 Once ranked, then staff must negotiate a contract with the number one ranked firm and that proposed agreement will then be brought to the Board.

-To shorten the process somewhat, I have enclosed a form of auditor agreement that we will ask the Board to approve, subject only to non-substantive changes that may be needed once we review the agreement with the number one (1) ranked firm.
+To shorten the process somewhat, I have also enclosed a form of auditor agreement that we will ask the Board to approve, subject only to non-substantive changes that may be needed once we review the agreement with the number one (1) ranked firm.